Lollobar17/Network_Security_Lab/06_final_report/final_report.md

 | 445/tcp | SMB | High |
 | 2968/tcp | Unknown | Low |

-Port 445 (SMB) represents the highest risk — historically associated with critical vulnerabilities including EternalBlue and WannaCry.
-The SIEM generated no alerts, confirming a complete blind spot for perimeter-level reconnaissance activity.
+> [!CAUTION]
+> Port 445 (SMB) is exposed with no detection capability.
+This is the
+> highest risk finding of this scenario — SMB has been the vector for
+> some of the most destructive attacks in recent history.

 ---